integrativesoft/lara/README.md

 ## Sample application

 To create a web page:
-- Create a class that derives 'BasePage' and implements the 'OnGet' method
+- Create a class that implements the interface 'IPage'
 - Call ClaraUI.Publish(...) to make your page available

 Source code example: